scrapinghub/web-poet/docs/advanced/fields.rst

 item.
 Maybe there is a library of such Page Objects available.
 But for a particular project we might want to output an item of a different type:

-* some attributes of the standard item may be not needed;
+* some attributes of the standard item might not be needed;
 * there might be a need to implement extra attributes, which are not available in the standard item;
 * names of attributes might be different.

 There are a few ways to approach it.
-For example, if items are very different, you might use the original Page Object as a dependency:
+If items are very different, using the original Page Object as a dependency is a good approach:

 .. code-block:: python